srobo/ops-manual/annual-robotics-competition/kit-team.md

 * Dealing with requests for late return of kit
 * Chasing any missing kit including kit not returned
 * Storing the kit safely
 * Maintaining an inventory of the kit
-* Development of kit
-* Maintenance of kit (both during and outside of the competition cycle)
-* Manufacture/purchasing of kit

 ## Structure and Operation